geoctrl/vue-modal-dialog/README.md

 ## Modal Service

 This module exposes a `ModalService`, which allows you to call modals from anywhere in your application.
-It's basically an instantiated function, using es6 modules to import it anywhere you need it.

 ### .open(Component[, config])